-"This compact cabriolet has no problems turning heads, but space is limited, both in the cabin and the boot."
+"The Audi A3 cabriolet has no problems turning heads, but space is limited, both in the cabin and the boot."

-As with most cabriolets, the A3 has lost some of the rigidity of its hatchback sibling, but it's still great fun to drive.
-Accurate steering and plenty of grip make the A3 Cabriolet easy to drive quickly and confidently.
-Buyers looking for hot-hatch performance can opt for the 197bhp 2.0-litre TFSI engine which allows acceleration from 0-62mph in 7.4 seconds.
-The most frugal engine in the line-up is the 1.6-litre TDI, which can feel sluggish but claims combined fuel economy of 66mpg.
+The price many convertibles and cabriolets pay for the drop top is the loss of some body rigidity compared to the hatchback or saloons on which they’re based.
+That's true for the A3, certainly, but it's still great fun to drive.
+You do feel some vibrations and rattle over rough roads, but there's plenty of grip and the steering is accurate, which makes it very easy to drive with confidence at speed.
+If you’re looking for the best performance you can get, you should choose the 197bhp 2.0-litre TFSI engine, which accelerates the car from 0-62mph in a decent 7.4 seconds.
+The most economical engine in the line-up is the 1.6-litre TDI, which can feel sluggish but offers combined fuel economy of 66mpg.

 Audis aren’t cheap as a rule, but you’ll already know that if you’re in the market for a premium German car.
 They are desirable, so you pay for that with a high price tag, but that also means that its resale values will be strong on the used-car market and you should see more of your money back than you would on an Eos, Volvo C70 or BMW 1 Series convertible.
 Equipment included as standard isn't particularly generous by Audi standards, but running costs will be low, particularly on the diesel engines.